Self-Build Mortgages for First-Time Buyers

 For a self-build mortgage you’ll also need to have:

-Planning permission: The lender will need to know that you have the authorization to build on the land you plan to and that you have building regulations approval.
+Planning permission: The lender will need to know that you have the authorization to build on the land you plan to use and that you have the building regulations approved.

 Detailed building plans: These should show exactly what you plan to build and include a timeline, a breakdown of the various costs of labour and materials, a risk assessment and contingency plans.

-Contracts: As a first time buyer, lenders will likely want you to team up with professional home builders to reduce that risk level.
+Contracts: As a first-time buyer, lenders will likely want you to team up with professional home builders to reduce your risk level.
 Sharing the details of the construction team via a contract will strengthen your application.

 Deposit requirements